Enterprise Architecture vs. Solution Architecture – An Overview

 - Delivering solutions that align with organisational principles, pass approval processes, meet end-user requirements, and adhere to both budget and strategic considerations.

-A Final Thought: Enterprise vs. Solution Architects
+Key differences: Enterprise vs. Solution Architects

 Ask someone to explain the difference between an Enterprise Architect and a Solution Architect, and you may receive conflicting answers.
 Many architects have strong opinions about architecture and the boundaries of different roles.
 However, it’s important to remember that both roles have the right to engage with business stakeholders.
 They simply offer complementary perspectives.